elvis-darko/Personal-Projects/README.md

 I analyze these datasets and answer the questions to gain valuable insights that can be used for strategic decision making.

 ## DATA VISUALIZATIONS
-In these projects, I tell stories from the given datasets using visualizatiions.
+In these projects, I tell stories from the given datasets using visualizations.
 Particularly, I adopt Microsoft Power BI, Matplotlib and Seaborn for these visualizations.
+In the near future, I will be using Tableau for other visualizations.

 Then, I provide summary notes with insightd using markdown.